Meet your pet's dedicated care team

 A 2001 Murdoch graduate, she completed her membership of the Australian College of Veterinary Scientists in small animal medicine in 2007 and has a special interest in this field and cancer care.

-A local girl, having been educated at St Hildas, Melanie is married to Paul, a thoroughbred racing steward, and they have a daughter Madison.
+A local girl, having been educated at St Hildas, Melanie is married to Paul, an Investigative Steward with RWWA, and they have a daughter Madison.

 Her outside interests include boating and fishing, scuba diving and snorkelling and she also plays the piano.
 Much to Tony’s disappointment, she is an avid West Coast Eagles supporter!
 To round off the household she shares her home with a Bengal cat Cooper and Jake the Beaglier.

 Melanie is committed to providing a high quality of care to her patients, and is also enjoying the world of veterinary practice ownership.